FabianSperrle/kirby-stats/README.md

 Option | Values
 -------|--------
-stats.roles.ignore | A single role (e.g. `'admin'`) or an array of roles (`array('admin', 'editor')`) for which no data will be recorded stats.days | kirby-stats keeps a log of the total page views per day for the last `$day` days stats.date.format | Any valid PHP date format string.
+stats.roles.ignore | A single role (e.g. `'admin'`) or an array of roles (`array('admin', 'editor')`) for which no data will be recorded.
+Default: "" stats.days | kirby-stats keeps a log of the total page views per day for the last `$day` days.
+Default: 5 stats.date.format | Any valid PHP date format string.
 Will be used in the panel widget to display the recorded per-day values.
+Default: `d.m.y` stats.links | Whether to link to link to the respective page from the list of most frequently visited pages or not.
+Default `true`

 ## Authors